I'm a provider

 ** This is due to the fact that cytogenetic testing was used prior to the identification of the FMR1 gene and is significantly less accurate than the current DNA test.
 DNA testing would accurately identify premutation carriers and distinguish premutation from full mutation carrier women.

 The ACMG Professional Practice and Guidelines Committee made recommendations regarding diagnostic and carrier testing for fragile X syndrome to provide general guidelines to aid clinicians in making referrals for testing the repeat region of the FMR1 gene.
 These recommendations include testing of individuals of either sex who have intellectual disability, developmental delay, or autism, especially if they have any physical or behavioral characteristics of fragile X syndrome.

-Physical and behavioral characteristics of fragile X syndrome include: typical facial characteristics, such as an elongated face with a prominent forehead, protruding jaw, and large ears.
+Physical and behavioral characteristics of fragile X syndrome include: typical facial features, such as an elongated face with a prominent forehead, protruding jaw, and large ears.
 Connective tissue anomalies include hyperextensible finger and thumb joints, hand calluses, velvet-like skin, flat feet, and mitral valve prolapse.
 The characteristic appearance of adult males includes macroorchidism.
 Patients may show behavioral problems including autism spectrum disorders, sleeping problems, social anxiety, poor eye contact, mood disorders and hand-flapping or biting.
 Another prominent feature of the disorder is neuronal hyperexcitability, manifested by hyperactivity, increased sensitivity to sensory stimuli and a high incidence of epileptic seizures.